 With VDI, no data is stored on the end user device.
 Instead, the user can simply see what is on the screen of the virtual machine and interact with it, but not store data from it.
 VDI supports a range of end user devices, from laptops and desktops to tablets or mobile devices.

 Combining this environment with a secure hardware VPN, like Attila's GoSilent Platform, protects all traffic and information flowing across the connection between the end user device and the central network.
+GoSilent has been certified for use even on government level data, meaning you get the most stringent levels of protection.

 How it works